 Efficacy

-Efficacy against RSV-associated LRTD in adults 60 years and older was evaluated in an ongoing, Phase III, randomised, placebo-controlled, observer-blind clinical study conducted in 17 countries from Northern and Southern Hemispheres.
-Participants are planned to be followed for up to 36 months.
+Efficacy against RSV-associated LRTD in adults 60 years and older was evaluated for up to 3 RSV seasons in a Phase III, randomised, placebo-controlled, observer-blind clinical study conducted in 17 countries from Northern and Southern Hemispheres.

-The primary population for efficacy analysis (referred to as the modified Exposed Set, defined as adults 60 years of age and older who received 1 dose of Arexvy or placebo and who did not report an RSV-confirmed acute respiratory illness [ARI] prior to Day 15 after vaccination) included 24 960 participants randomised equally to receive 1 dose of Arexvy (N = 12 466) or placebo (N = 12 494).
-At the time of the first confirmatory efficacy analysis, participants had been followed for the development of RSV-associated LRTD for a median of 6.7 months.
+The primary population for efficacy analysis (referred to as the modified Exposed Set) included adults 60 years of age and older who received 1 dose of Arexvy or placebo and who did not report an RSV-confirmed acute respiratory illness [ARI] prior to Day 15 after vaccination.

+Overall, 24 960 participants were randomised equally to receive 1 dose of Arexvy (N = 12 466) or placebo (N = 12 494) during the first season.
+Pre-Season 2, participants who received Arexvy during the first season were re-randomised to receive placebo (N= 4 991) or a second dose of Arexvy (N= 4 966).
+Participants who received placebo before Season 1 received a second dose of placebo before Season 2.
+The participants were followed up to the end of the third RSV season (median follow-up time 30.6 months).

 The median age of participants was 69 years (range: 59 to 102 years), with approximately 74% over 65 years of age, approximately 44% over 70 years of age and approximately 8% over 80 years of age.
 Approximately 52% were female.

 At baseline, 39.3% of participants had at least one comorbidity of interest; 19.7% of participants had an underlying cardiorespiratory condition (COPD, asthma, any chronic respiratory/pulmonary disease, or chronic heart failure) and 25.8% of participants had endocrinometabolic conditions (diabetes, advanced liver or renal disease).

-Efficacy against RSV-associated LRTD during the first RSV season (confirmatory analysis)

-The primary objective was to demonstrate efficacy in the prevention of a first episode of confirmed RSV-A and/or B associated LRTD during the first RSV season.
 Confirmed RSV cases were determined by quantitative Reverse Transcription Polymerase Chain Reaction (qRT-PCR) on nasopharyngeal swab.

 LRTD was defined based on the following criteria: the participant must have experienced at least 2 lower respiratory symptoms/signs including at least 1 lower respiratory sign for at least 24 hours, or experienced at least 3 lower respiratory symptoms for at least 24 hours.
 Lower respiratory symptoms included: new or increased sputum, new or increased cough, new or increased dyspnoea (shortness of breath).
 Lower respiratory signs included: new or increased wheezing, crackles/rhonchi, respiratory rate ≥ 20 respirations/min, low or decreased oxygen saturation (O2 saturation < 95% or ≤ 90% if baseline is < 95%) or need for oxygen supplementation.

+Efficacy against RSV-associated LRTD during the first RSV season (confirmatory analysis)

+The primary objective was to demonstrate efficacy in the prevention of a first episode of confirmed RSV-A and/or B associated LRTD during the first RSV season.

 Vaccine efficacy overall and by subgroups is presented in Table 2.

 Efficacy in preventing first RSV-associated LRTD with an onset from 15 days after vaccination compared to placebo was 82.6% (96.95% confidence interval of 57.9% to 94.1%) in participants 60 years of age and older.
 Vaccine efficacy against RSV-LRTD was observed through the median follow-up period of 6.7 months.
-Vaccine efficacy against RSV A-associated LRTD cases and RSV B-associated LRTD cases was 84.6% (95% CI [32.1, 98.3]) and 80.9% (95% CI [49.4, 94.3]), respectively.
+Vaccine efficacy against RSV A-associated LRTD and RSV B-associated LRTD was 84.6% (95% CI [32.1, 98.3]) and 80.9% (95% CI [49.4, 94.3]), respectively.

 Table 2.
-Efficacy analysis during the first RSV season (confirmatory analysis): First RSV-associated LRTD overall, by age and co-morbidity subgroups (modified exposed set)
+Efficacy analysis during the first RSV season (confirmatory analysis): First RSV-associated LRTD overall, by age and co-morbidity subgroups (modified Exposed Set)